Olical/tm-challenge/README.md

  * Manifest view
  * Add CSS so it doesn't cause my eyes to explode
  * Find a way to test components that isn't dumb

+## Things I'd want to do next time

+ * Continue to develop the `compile` idea in it's own repository to turn it into a clone of the ClojureScript / Reagent / Hiccup style declarative array syntax.
+It does a lot right now, but it's not perfect and my code looks weird in some places because of that.
+ * Plan out the overall architecture more, I've already learned where files grow and complexity builds if left unchecked.
+Need to make some decisions about where the state should be held, should component local state be used in the way I'm using it?
+Should things like `isEditing` be global?
+ * I'd like to either invest some time in ClojureScript or maybe mix in Immutable.js (also from Facebook) to get even saner and faster data flows.
+Even though I love learning about Clojure(Script) I'll probably stick to JavaScript and continually improve my tooling and utilities.
+ * Have an actual visual / DOM design up front.
+Design is not my thing, and I've had others dedicated to the CSS for the past year.
+I've just focussed on the JavaScript since I was trying to learn React / Reflux at the same time, so style is an afterthought and that may show.
+ * More routing, I'm only using it to switch between the dashboard and manifest, but I now realise it's incredible and could have helped with a lot of state things.